Three fundamental aspects need to be taken into account when building muscle mass

-The number one factor is lifting weights and pivoting between the accumulation and intensification phases.
+The first factor is lifting weights and pivoting between the accumulation and intensification phases.

-This means you must train both for strength gain, as well as increasing your muscle mass.
+This means you must train to gain strength, as well as to increase your muscle mass.

 Recovery.
 Muscles grow when they are in recovery, not during your training sessions.